jddelia/thriftypigeon-v2/PRD.md

 * **Sentry** (frontend & server) with release names and sourcemaps.
 * **Structured JSON logs** (pino) shipped to **Better Stack/Logtail**.
 * Health endpoint `/api/health` for Coolify to probe.
-* Weekly cron (Cloudflare Cron calling a public endpoint) to reconcile LS → our ledger (paranoid check).
+* Weekly cron (Cloudflare Cron calling a public endpoint) to reconcile Stripe → our ledger (paranoid check).

 ---